albertortells/backend-archetype/README.md

 ## Comming updates for v2

-1) Logging implementation using own configs
+1) Logging implementation using own configs and own exceptions
 2) Docker implementation
 3) Implementation of different users for different types of execution and different databases.
 (LOCAL - INT - PRE - PRO)